Russia developing weapon to hit Musk’s Starlink satellites, Nato suspects

 “I don’t buy it.
 Like, I really don’t,” said Victoria Samson, a space-security specialist at the Secure World Foundation who leads the Colorado-based nongovernmental organisation’s annual study of anti-satellite systems.
 “I would be very surprised, frankly, if they were to do something like that.”

-But the commander of the Canadian military's Space Division, Brig.
-Gen. Christopher Horner, said such Russian work cannot be ruled out in light of previous U.S. allegations that Russia also has been pursuing an indiscriminate nuclear, space-based weapon.
+But the commander of the Canadian military’s Space Division, Brigadier General Christopher Horner, said such Russian work cannot be ruled out in light of previous US allegations that Russia also has been pursuing an indiscriminate nuclear, space-based weapon.

-Kremlin spokesman Dmitry Peskov didn't respond to messages from the AP seeking comment.
-Russia has previously called for United Nations efforts to stop the orbital deployment of weapons and President Vladimir Putin has said Moscow has no intention of deploying nuclear space weapons.
+Kremlin spokesperson Dmitry Peskov didn’t respond to messages from the AP seeking comment.
+Russia has previously called for United Nations efforts to stop the orbital deployment of weapons, and president Vladimir Putin has said Moscow has no intention of deploying nuclear space weapons.

 Weapon would have multiple targets

-The intelligence findings were shown to the AP on condition that the services involved were not identified and the news organization was not able to independently verify the findings' conclusions.
+The intelligence findings were shown to the AP on condition that the services involved were not identified and the news organisation was not able to independently verify the findings’ conclusions.

-The U.S. Space Force didn't respond to e-mailed questions.
-The French military's Space Command said in a statement to the AP that it could not comment on the findings but said, “We can inform you that Russia has, in recent years, been multiplying irresponsible, dangerous, and even hostile actions in space.”
+The US Space Force didn’t respond to questions.
+The French military’s Space Command said in a statement that it could not comment on the findings but said, “We can inform you that Russia has, in recent years, been multiplying irresponsible, dangerous, and even hostile actions in space.”

 Russia views Starlink in particular as a grave threat, the findings indicate.
 The thousands of low-orbiting satellites have been pivotal for Ukraine’s survival against Russia’s full-scale invasion, now in its fourth year.